-Turns out, as unhelpful as it feels, it’s your body’s way of protecting you.
-Estrogen and progesterone sharply rise in preparation for a possible pregnancy (which is the normal monthly occurrence, even when you aren’t planning on getting pregnant), and in doing so, your body retains water by curtailing urine output.
+It turns out, as unhelpful as it seems, bloating that happens during the menstrual cycle is actually your body’s way of protecting you.
+Estrogen and progesterone sharply rise in preparation for a possible pregnancy (which is a normal monthly occurrence, even when you aren’t planning on getting pregnant), and in doing so, your body retains water by curtailing urine output.

-“Many of us in evolutionary medicine believe this happens in order for us to have adequate fluid stores when the nausea of pregnancy kicks in,” says Dr. Steven R. Gundry, MD and author of the bestselling book The Plant Paradox.
-“The nausea is actually protective of the newly developing embryo against potential plant toxins like lectins, which interfere with normal development.”
-So, all that fluid can be a good thing, except if you’re not actually pregnant: Then, it’s an uncomfortable feeling and kind of unnecessary.
+“Many of us in evolutionary medicine believe this happens in order for us to have adequate fluid stores when the nausea of pregnancy kicks in,” says Steven R. Gundry, M.D., author of the best-selling book The Plant Paradox.
+“The nausea is actually protection of the newly developing embryo against potential plant toxins like lectins, which interfere with normal development.”
+If you’re not pregnant, though, bloating is just an annoyance.

 What can you do to stop and prevent bloating?